KhobbyLynx/diary_app/README.md

 - **Authentication UX Improvements**: The Google OAuth flow is selectively configured to automatically log in returning users without prompting for account selection.
 This deliberate UX decision streamlines the login process and can be overridden by adding `'prompt': 'select_account'` to the configuration if explicit selection is required.
 - **AI Provider Selection**: Groq API was chosen over alternatives like Claude due to its rapid response times, straightforward setup, and a generous developer free tier allowing approximately 30 requests per minute.
 - **LLM Rate Management**: AI insights are generated exactly once per entry to strictly manage the volume of outbound requests to the LLM.
 If insights are omitted during entry creation, they can be triggered during the editing phase.
 The insight generation trigger is subsequently disabled once insights exist for a given entry.
 - **Data Privacy**: Social sharing functionality is scoped exclusively to the entry summary; AI sentiment analysis is intentionally excluded when sharing to social platforms.
+If no summary, that is, generated AI analysis, sharing is disabled for that entry.

 ## Deployment to Render

 The application is configured for deployment on Render, utilizing PostgreSQL as the production database.
 The deployment process relies on the following configurations:

 - **`render.yaml`**: Dictates the infrastructure as code, outlining the necessary environment variables, database definitions, and service configurations.
 - **`build.sh`**: Executed automatically during the deployment pipeline to install dependencies, run `collectstatic`, and apply database migrations.